 What is the Obamacare Medicaid expansion in Tennessee?
 The Affordable Care Act Medicaid expansion in TN is a set of new guidelines related to the national program that is already in place.
 The ACA Medicaid expansion came via Obamacare, and was designed to cover a broader range of potential recipients.
 The expansion of Medicaid is an optional set of guidelines which each state may choose to extend to citizens.
 Understanding the Medicaid expansion makes it easier to know how to move forward with respect to obtaining affordable medical coverage.
 For instance, the Affordable Care Act Medicaid eligibility requirements now include more potential residents.
 Under the ACA expansion of Medicaid, income is the main requirement, regardless of age, disability or other previously required conditions.
 However, since the expansion is optional, states that did not accept the new rules have the same eligibility requirements as prior to the legislation.
 For those still asking, “What is the expansion of Medicaid?”, find in-depth information by continuing to the below sections.

-ACA Medicaid Expansion in Tennessee
+Learn About the ACA Medicaid Expansion in Tennessee

 The coverage introduced by the ACA Medicaid expansion was made available across the country.
 Nineteen states, including Tennessee, did not choose to accept the new ACA Medicaid expansion guidelines.
 Medicaid expansion details in TN regarding eligibility and new funding do not apply to states that did not recognize the extended rules.
 Essentially, what this means is that Tennessee does not offer the chance for Medicaid benefits to low-income adults who do not otherwise meet the other Medicaid qualifications already established by the program.